The largest careers services may employ up to 15 careers advisers, and staff include web staff and information officers.

-Vacancies attract strong competition, and are advertised in the Times Educational Supplement, Times Higher Education, local, regional and national newspapers and via the internet.
+Vacancies attract strong competition, and are advertised in Times Higher Education, local, regional and national newspapers, on university websites and by AGCAS.
 Work experience gained in any relevant setting is essential, although placements within careers offices are difficult to obtain.
-The Graduate Careers Services Directory can be helpful for speculative applications.

-Any degree discipline is acceptable for entry into the profession: experience and personality are usually more important than subject studied.
-A relevant qualification may be required for some positions (eg law/engineering/science).
+Any degree discipline is acceptable for entry into the profession: experience and personality are usually more important than the subject studied.
+A relevant qualification may be required for some positions, such as law, engineering or science.

 Potential employees should have plenty of confidence and excellent presentation, listening, verbal and written communication skills.
 Confidentiality, a non-judgemental manner, patience and good teamworking, organisational and interpersonal skills are also important.